MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/player-enabled.md

 ## <a name="remarks"></a>Comentários

-Se **habilitado** for igual a false, durante a reprodução de tela inteira, o Windows Media Player ocultará os controles de usuário.
+se **habilitado** for igual a false, durante a reprodução de tela inteira Windows Media Player ocultará os controles de usuário.

 ## <a name="requirements"></a>Requisitos